ubuntu/ubuntu-desktop-documentation/docs/how-to/encrypt-your-disk-with-tpm.md

-(encrypt-your-disk-with-tpm-fde)=
+(encrypt-your-disk-with-tpm)=
-# Encrypt your disk with TPM FDE
+# Encrypt your disk with TPM

-Full-disk encryption (FDE) using the Trusted Platform Module (TPM) is an **experimental feature** to protect your data.
+Hardware-backed full-disk encryption is an **experimental feature** to protect your data using the Trusted Platform Module (TPM) chip.
 It encrypts your Ubuntu installation and your whole disk.
-Compared to traditional encryption methods such as LUKS, TPM FDE can provide more convenience or more security, depending on your configuration.
+Compared to traditional encryption methods such as LUKS, hardware-backed full-disk encryption can provide more convenience or more security, depending on your configuration.

 To learn how this encryption works, see {ref}`hardware-backed-disk-encryption`.